pursuit-curriculum/unit-full-stack-web-development/pern-many-to-many/lesson-notes/README.md

 What would be helpful would be the ability to create a user session that would store the information about the logged-in user.
 That way, a logged-in user could only create/edit/delete reviews they've written.

 Additionally, we may only want the initial creator of a bookmark or someone with admin privileges to be able to edit/delete a bookmark.

+Futhermore, we are sending "flat" data.
+Many rows repeat themselves.
+It would be better to have nested objects with parent and children relationships.
+How could you achieve transforming the data?